onc-healthit/xdr-message-validator/README.md

+**Support**

+GitHub Issues are not used to manage issues for this repository.
+Please report any issues you may have on the [ETT Google Group](https://groups.google.com/g/edge-test-tool).
+Our technical team will address all questions there.
+Thank you.

 XDR Test Tool
 =============
 This tool supports testing XDR implementation over SOAP protocal.
 This tool takes XDR request over SOAP protocal as a request to validate and sends response with any validation messages.
 This tool also initiates XDR request over SOAP protocal to feed it as input to test any existing XDR implementations.